jongacnik/gr8/readme.md

 ## Production

-The `attach` method is handy, especially during development, but for production you might want to css loaded in an external file, which is autoprefixed, minified, and maybe even [purified](https://www.npmjs.com/package/purify-css) (especially when using responsive utilities and nested columns!).
-The `toString` method returns all the css as a simple string, and we can leverage this in a node script to save our css to a file:
+The `attach` method can be useful during development, but you'll usually want to make use of the `toString` method when thinking about bundling for production.
+That way you can autoprefix, minify, and maybe even [purify](https://www.npmjs.com/package/purify-css) (especially when using responsive utilities and nested columns!).
+The `toString` method returns all the css as a simple string, and we can leverage this in a node script to pipe to stdout or to save to a file:

 ```js
 var fs = require('fs')